Azure/acr/docs/preview/connected-registry/README.md

 - [Quickstart: Pull images from a connected registry](./quickstart-pull-images-from-connected-registry.md)
 - [Quickstart: View connected registry repositories and tags](./quickstart-view-connected-registry-repos-and-tags.md)

+## Release Notes

+Reference [Release Notes](./release-notes.md) for information on the changes included in each release of the connected registry runtime.

 ## Troubleshooting

 We keep a list of troubleshooting steps for known issues.
 Those are available on the [Troubleshooting](./troubleshooting.md) page.